BOUNCER FLIES

 Image:

 There is no need to use costly, machined beads for a Bouncer: inexpensive brass and glass beads from a craft store work fine.
 Black non-magnetic hematite beads will not corrode in salt water, come in various shapes and sizes and cost 2-3 cents each at a craft store.
 The zonker-style Bouncer was made with hollow brass beads used to make spinners.
 Important: unless a lot of weight is needed, it is better to use fewer beads or smaller beads, because fewer beads click better and the fly casts more easily.
 As a side benefit, a lightweight Bouncer keel does less damage to a rod than lead eyes will if the fly should hit the rod during casting.
-(Note: a 3-mm bead weighs about 1 grain, whereas most solid metal eyes weigh 5-10 grains; for comparison, the first 30 feet of a 7-wt line weighs about 190 grains).
+(Note: a 3-mm bead weighs about 1 grain, whereas most solid metal eyes weigh 5-10 grains; for comparison, the first 30 feet of a 7-wt line weighs about 200 grains).
+However, for some fish (e. g., permit) a sleek keel may be preferable, so the added expense of tungsten may be justified.

 To continue with construction techniques and tips applied to some old-favorite flies, go to: